JosephArcila/Avilen-portfolio/projects/04_販売単価_vs_○○○_analysis/README.md

 ## Project Overview

-As part of my work at AVILEN, I developed an analysis of market dynamics focusing on sales unit prices and shipping volumes.
-The project involved time series analysis using cross-correlation techniques to understand relationships between various market indicators.
+As part of my work at AVILEN, I developed a comprehensive analysis of market dynamics focusing on sales unit prices and shipping volumes.
+The project involved sophisticated time series analysis using cross-correlation techniques to understand relationships between various market indicators.

 ## Business Context